LandOfTheRair/LandOfTheRair/README.md

 #### Setup

-* `npm install` - install dependencies for the client and server.
+* `npm install` - set up the monorepo
-* `npm run setup` - setup both the client and server for development (See "Developing Content" for some advice on running the same instance of the Content folder for client and server).
+* `npm run setup:full` - setup both the client and server for development (See "Developing Content" for some advice on running the same instance of the Content folder for client and server).

 #### Developing Content